tbrodbeck/summarization-toolbox/README.md

 Split the dataset into train, validation and test splits.
 Defaults to `None`.

 `$CREATESPLITS` has to be a dictionary containing the keys `train` and `val` and values between 0 and 1.
 The value of `train` represents the ratio of the dataset that is used for training (and not for validation or testing).
 The value of `val` represents the the ratio between the validation and the test set.
+Because of shell restrictions the dictionary has to be wrapped in `"` in the CLI, like this: `--createSplits="{'train': 0.7, 'val': 0.66}"`

 If the value of `$CREATESPLITS` is `True` it defaults to `{'train': 0.8, 'val': 0.5}`, which results a 80/10/10 split.